Rare White Spot Skipper

 The adult butterfly is dark brown with a series of white and yellow patches on each fore wing.
 The hind wings each have an indistinct yellow patch.
 Underneath, the they are orange, with the same white spots as on the upper surface, but with a large rounded triangular dark brown patch under each fore wing, and one or more small white spots under each hind wing.
 The wing span is about 3 cms.

-The species occurs as two main subspecies :
+The species is thought to occur as three main subspecies :

 Further reading :